ailich/MultiscaleDTM/README.md

 ### Slope, Aspect and Curvature

--   `SlopeAspect` calculates multi-scale slope and aspect according to the Misiuk et al (2021) which is a modification of the traditional 3 x 3 slope and aspect algorithms (Fleming and Hoffer, 1979; Horn et al., 1981; Ritter, 1987).
+-   `SlpAsp` calculates multi-scale slope and aspect according to the Misiuk et al (2021) which is a modification of the traditional 3 x 3 slope and aspect algorithms (Fleming and Hoffer, 1979; Horn et al., 1981; Ritter, 1987).

 -   `WoodEvans` calculates slope, aspect, curvature, and morphometric features by fitting a quadratic surface to the focal window using